Skip to main content

 Submit Button

-Submit Button selected in the palette with the full form preview below it
+Submit Button component selected in the palette, rendered at the bottom of the form preview below the Date Field

 Appointment Booking WhatsApp Flow with a Choose one option radio group and Date Field, and the Submit Button highlighted